LedgerHQ/ledger-live-mobile/docs/ONBOARDING_LINUX.md

 - `yarn start` to start the process

 After a few minutes, you should see Ledger Live Desktop start screen.
 Congrats !

+#### (Optional) Setup VSCode for debugging

+See [readme](https://github.com/LedgerHQ/ledger-live-desktop#debug) on Launch Configuration.

+*Thanks to Alexandre Magaud for being my test subject for this guide and for writing a good part of it and a huge amount of notes !*